 Which is Better?

-Honestly, both products are great.
+Honestly, both products are great and both are amazing for smoothing the skin… + have fantastic anti aging benefits!
 For the past month, 3x a week I used Sunday Riley on my right side and Biossance on my left side.
 I took careful note of how my skin felt and responded to both products and the difference is pretty negligible.

 Because of that, I would recommend the Biossance – simply because it uses only clean ingredients, has double the lactic acid, and it’s $23 cheaper!
 I don’t think that the Biossance is so much better that you should stop using Sunday Riley if you’re using that already BUT when you run out, I’d say get the Biossance next, as it’s considerably less expensive, contains more lactic acid, and features only clean ingredients.

 PS – The Ordinary lactic acid is a fraction of the price and has gotten great reviews as a lactic acid treatment.
 I’m definitely curious about it but The Ordinary’s products but I’m not sure I trust them.
+I’ve only heard about it and have not personally tried it.
 I’d love your thoughts if you’ve tried them – that $7 price tag is pretty outrageous and the reviews are very good!